oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/cli/cli_internal.md

 The `deploy` command uses the `deployAndSaveProgress` function to deploy the smart contracts to a specified network.
 The function takes the project configuration and the network ID as parameters.

-Overall, this file provides a set of tools for managing and interacting with a smart contract project built on the Alephium blockchain.
+Overall, this file provides a set of tools for managing and interacting with a smart contract project built on the Oxygenium blockchain.
 The commands can be executed from the command line to perform various tasks, such as compiling the smart contracts, running tests, and deploying the contracts to a network.
 ## Questions:
  1. What is the purpose of this code file?
-- This code file contains a CLI tool for managing Alephium projects, including creating new projects, starting/stopping a devnet, compiling and testing contracts, and deploying contracts.
+- This code file contains a CLI tool for managing Oxygenium projects, including creating new projects, starting/stopping a devnet, compiling and testing contracts, and deploying contracts.

 2. What license is this code file released under?
 - This code file is released under the GNU Lesser General Public License, either version 3 or any later version.